-For an interactive start to Lesson 1.1 ask participants if they have had recent experiences in a UNPKO.
-Ask them to tell the group about specific challenges they faced in the mission; example: command and control, tasking orders and employment.
+For an interactive start to Lesson 1.1 ask the participants if they have had recent experience in a UN PKO.
+Ask them to tell the group about specific challenges they faced in the mission when it came to command and control, tasking orders, and the proper employment of engineer units in a UN PKO.

-Note to instructor - recommend that this lesson 1.1 be presented by a trainer who has some experience operating in SIGS or as a staff officer in a UN Force HQs.
-The instructor should have a general knowledge of the Policy for Authority, Command and Control in United Nations Peacekeeping Operations (Reference 2008.4).
+Note to instructor - recommend that this lesson 1.1 be presented by a trainer who has some personal experience in ENGRS or Force HQs of a UN PKO, and has a general knowledge of the Policy for Authority, Command and Control in United Nations Peacekeeping Operations (Reference 2008.4).